 With the SDGs, many companies have begun to recognize that the only way to address the complex sustainability challenges is to scale up their efforts.
-They need to work and collaborate with peers, governments, sector organizations, customers and non-profit organizations.
-By including sustainability goals in business plans, companies can play a more pivotal role in the achievement of sustainable development goals, and they may also gain a lot from it.
+They must collaborate with peers, governments, sector organizations, customers, and non-profit organizations.
+By including sustainability goals in business plans, companies can play a more pivotal role in achieving sustainable development goals and may also gain much from them.

 Sustainability and the Business Case

-Companies face different kinds of challenges that limit their potential to grow and excel.
-This includes scarcity of natural resources, limited local buying power, weak financial markets and the list goes on.
-As a result of these limitations, it is vital that companies employ business sustainability strategies that can help them create opportunities.
-This way they can address the four vital facets of businesses, namely growth, capital, purpose and risk.
-In terms of business growth, the 8th, 9th and 12th Sustainable Development Goals come to play.
-While these goals are directly concerned with economic growth, sustainable industrialization, employment, innovation and sustainable production, businesses can also take advantage of them by expanding into new markets and attracting talents.
-By implementing sustainable business practices in your organization you can gain from more resilient communities and have reliable access to natural resources.
+Regarding business growth, the 8th, 9th, and 12th Sustainable Development Goals come to play.
+While these goals are directly concerned with economic growth, sustainable industrialization, employment, innovation, and sustainable production, businesses can also take advantage of them by expanding into new markets and attracting talent.
+By implementing sustainable business practices in your organization, you can gain more resilient communities and reliable access to natural resources.

 Sustainable Development and Addressing Risks

-If the financial, natural, and social resources of an organization are eroded elsewhere, it may be unable to continue creating capital.
-Every goal in the SDGs represents a risk area that is currently posing challenges to businesses.
-For instance, supply chains are exposed to the effects of climate change and the depletion of natural resources.
-By adopting sustainable development goals in a business plan, organizations can exacerbate these risks.
 Another reason companies should consider including SDGs in their business plan is that they may have a direct influence on their investors.
 Investors now pay close attention to environmental, social and governance (ESG) risks before making an investment decision.
-Thus, if you own a company, it is vital that you as well as your employees adopt sustainable living practices so as to create competitive advantages related to ESG performance.
+Thus, if you own a company, it is vital that you and your employees adopt sustainable living practices to create competitive advantages related to ESG performance.